-What is the main characteristic of Alkaline Water that makes it good for your health?
+What are the main characteristic of Alkaline Water that makes it good for your health?

 The answer we gave over many years was a negative ORP or Oxidation Reduction Potential.